For further information please contact +353 (0)1 6768300 / firstname.lastname@example.org

 1. 25% incl vat will be added to the hammer price for each lot.

-2. All accounts must be discharged by certified cheque, bank draft or cash.
+2. All accounts must be discharged by certified cheque or bank draft.

 3. the responsibility for items purchased passes to the purchaser on the fall of the hammer.